 What is the UK’s most popular dog breed?
-Staffordshire bull terrier, one of the most eminent terrier breeds is now the most popular dog in the UK.
 It has been a seemingly endless two and a half hour before the public voting ended for Britain’s top 100 dog breeds.
-And yes, Staffies took the crown as announced by the programme’s hosts Ben Fogle and Sarah Cox.
+And yes, Staffies, one of the most eminent terrier breeds, took the crown as announced by the programme’s hosts, Ben Fogle and Sarah Cox.

 Staffie history at a glance

 - Staffordshire bull terriers were first bred as fighting dogs in the 19th century Britain.

 - The American Staffordshire terrier, the bull terrier, and the American pit bull terrier have the same ancestors as with the bulldogs.

 - In 1935, Staffies were recognised as a breed by the Kennel Club.

 - The first Staffordshire Bull Terrier Club was formed in England.